-in Figure 5 (for sample details, see Table 1).
-In addition to samples where the foliation forms an angle of 70° with direction of loading, two samples where foliation is parallel to the direction of loading have also been tested at confining pressure of 50 MPa (Figure 5a,b) and 100 MPa (Figure 5a,b).
-The anisotropic antigorite samples exhibit very strong similarities with the results described above for the isotropic samples (Figures 4).
-The inelastic behaviour is again purely non-dilatant at all confining pressures, and for both orientations of sample foliation with respect to the axial stress.
+The mechanical data for cyclic loading tests for the anisotropic samples, at confining pressures of 50, 100, and 150 MPa, are shown in Figure 5 (for sample details, see Table 1).
+In addition to samples where the foliation forms an angle of 70° with direction of loading, two samples where foliation is parallel to the direction of loading have also been tested at confining pressure of 50 (Figures 5a and 5b) and 100 MPa (Figures 5a and 5b).
+The anisotropic antigorite samples exhibit very strong similarities with the results described above for the isotropic samples (Figure 4).
+The inelastic behavior is again purely nondilatant at all confining pressures, and for both orientations of sample foliation with respect to the axial stress.

-In addition to very comparable stress-strain behaviour, values of strength for anisotropic antigorite samples is only about 10-20% less than that of the isotropic antigorite samples (Table 1, and Figures 3, 4 and 5).
-The strength of samples where foliation is vertical is about 10% less than that of samples where foliation is subhorizontal, at both 50 and 100 MPa confining pressure (Table 1), which is entirely consistent with the results of Escartín et al. [1997] (at $P_c = 200$ MPa, Figure 5 of that publication).
-Such results, along with the overall very comparable stress-strain behaviour for all antigorite samples, demonstrate that the presence of the foliation does not play a significant role in the mechanical behaviour.
+In addition to very comparable stress-strain behavior, values of strength for anisotropic antigorite samples is only about 10-20% less than that of the isotropic antigorite samples (Table 1 and Figures 3-5).
+The strength of samples where foliation is vertical is about 10% less than that of samples where foliation is subhorizontal, at both 50 and 100 MPa confining pressure (Table 1), which is entirely consistent with the results of Escartín et al. (1997) at $P_c = 200$ MPa (Figure 5 of that publication).
+Such results, along with the overall very comparable stress-strain behavior for all antigorite samples, demonstrate that the presence of the foliation does not play a significant role in the mechanical behavior.